boryanagoncharenko/CssCoco/test.md

 **Actions**: Check whether the url values in background declarations are unique.

 ---
-**Description**: Disallow too many floats
+**Description**: Disallow too many floats.
 **Source**: [CSS lint](https://github.com/CSSLint/csslint/wiki/Rules)
 **Violations**:  Violations of this convention occur when a stylesheet contains more than 10 declarations of the float property.
 **Actions**: Count the number of occurrences of float; compare the number to 10.

 ---
-**Description**: Don't use too many font size declarations
+**Description**: Don't use too many font size declarations.
 **Source**: [CSS lint](https://github.com/CSSLint/csslint/wiki/Rules)
 **Violations**:  Violations of this convention occur when a stylesheet contains more than 10 declarations of font-size.
  Note that the implementation provided by CSS lint takes into consideration only font-size declarations.
 Font declarations are disregarded.
 **Actions**: Count the number of occurrences of font-size; compare the number to 10.

 ---
-**Description**: Disallow outline:none (rule 1)
+**Description**: Disallow outline:none (rule 1).
 **Source**: [CSS lint](https://github.com/CSSLint/csslint/wiki/Rules)
 **Violations**:  Violations of this convention occur when a rule contains declaration outline: none or outline: 0 and the selectors of the rule do not contain :focus.
  ```